 Benin celebrates National Day.
 The country announced its independence from France in 1960.
 Located on the western coast of Africa, Benin is about the size of the state of Pennsylvania.
-The geography is mostly flat with a few low mountains.
+The geography is mostly flat with few low mountains.
+Many people survive on subsistence farming, and cotton is one the the country’s major exports.
 Almost ten million people live in Benin, and Porto-Novo is the capital.
-Children can learn more at: Benin.

 Flag of Cote D’Ivoire